Did you know that you might qualify for a credit from your Arizona property taxes that are already paid and included in your rent?

 Hi, my name is Carletta Lino.
 I am a senior who after graduating from apartment complex living for the past ten years, I now pay rent to live in one of the Valley's private homes.
 When I first moved to Arizona from the east coast more than a decade ago, I was surprised to learn that the state adds a property tax charge onto rental payments.
 This includes payments made by seniors living on fixed Social Security income, which raises the cost of housing for many seniors who are already trying to stretch each penny as far as possible.

 The information presented throughout this website will likely help many seniors moving to Arizona and renting an apartment unit, a private home, or a mobile home lot, but I know that many long-term residents of the state don’t yet know about this strategy for receiving a bit of extra money come tax time.
-My goal is to help all seniors on fixed Social Security income claim their Arizona Property Tax Refund Credit for 2021 and beyond.
+My goal is to help all eligible seniors on fixed Social Security income claim their Arizona Property Tax Refund Credit for 2022 and beyond.

-The amount that you may receive from this tax credit each year depends on a variety of factors, but I will give you a general idea of what you might expect by revealing the breakdown of what I have received in the past seven years:
+The amount that you may receive from this tax credit each year depends on a variety of factors, but I will give you a general idea of what you might expect by revealing the breakdown of what I have received in the past eight years:

 To some degree, all major cities in Arizona except Flagstaff and Tucson impose a local rent tax, which is added to your total monthly rental payment.
 Each time you write out that rent check, you’re paying this tax.
 The Arizona Property Tax Refund Credit gives you the right to reclaim that money at tax time.
 While the tax may seem small each month, it can add up to hundreds of dollars per year.